Michelle3334/battleships/README.md

 * Messages to the player are personalised with their name.
 * The player is told what number player they are (information is obtained from the google sheet).
 * Once all bombs are used the player can see where the ship was.
+#### Future features
+* Increased number ships depending on the grid size selected.
+* Increased number of tries based on grid size.
+* Option to play again once all tries used.
+* Keep track of scores per player.

 [Back to Table of Contents](https://github.com/Michelle3334/battleships#table-of-contents)